ms-iot/content/en-US/Downloads.md

 <div class="row">
 	<div class="col-md-6 col-sm-12">
-		<h3 class="divider">Download Windows 10</h3>
+		<h3 class="divider">Download Windows 10 IoT Core</h3>
 		<div class="preview">
 			<p>
-				Download the most recent RTM version of Windows 10 IoT Core.
+				Download the latest version of Windows 10 IoT Core, released as part of an Windows 10 update in November.
 Built for devices, Windows 10 IoT Core enables you to create cool connected projects, amazing applications, and much more.
 It leverages the Windows development environment you know -- adapted to run on embedded devices like the Raspberry Pi 2.
 			</p>
 			<p>
-				This RTM version of Windows 10 IoT Core requires Visual Studio 2015 Update 1 for development purposes such as debugging and deploying images.
+				The November update of Windows 10 IoT Core requires Visual Studio 2015 Update 1 for development purposes such as debugging and deploying images.
 			</p>
 		</div>
 	</div>